 - Lectures

 - Student paper presentations.

 - Projects and project demonstrations

-- Pre-recorded videos & reading materials.
+- Reading materials.

 For some lectures (e.g. a coding session), students may be expected to watch and/or read provided material before class.
 In such cases, the material may be only summarized and/or discussed without fully re-presenting all details.